About Us

 Bio

-Elizabeth was introduced to independent schooling at an early age as both of her parents were independent school educators.
-Before joining the Brimmer team in 2011, she was the director of annual giving and a campaign strategist at a junior boarding school west of Boston.
-Prior to that, she worked in advertising and marketing for 15 years as an account director at several Boston communications firms.
+Elizabeth was introduced to independent schools at an early age — both of her parents were lifelong educators in the field.
+She graduated from a wonderful PK-12 Day School in the Midwest.
+Before joining Brimmer, she served as Director of Annual Giving and Campaign Strategist at a junior boarding school west of Boston.
+She previously spent 15 years in advertising and marketing as an Account Director at several leading Boston communications firms.

-Elizabeth is a member of the Council for Advancement and Support of Education (CASE), the National Association of Independent Schools, the Association of Independent Schools in New England, and Women in Development.
-She has been the class agent for her Amherst College class for 25 years, and served as the reunion chair for her 10th and 25th reunions at Amherst.
+Elizabeth is a longtime member of the Council for Advancement and Support of Education (CASE), the National Association of Independent Schools (NAIS), the Association of Independent Schools in New England (AISNE), and Women in Development of Greater Boston.
+She has also served as class agent for her Amherst College class for over 25 years.

 Our Greatest Asset